| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 17:19-20 These words are very socially polite.
 This was, in a sense, a university setting.

-17:21 This verse seems to be an authorial comment by Luke.
+17:21 This parenthesis seems to be an authorial comment by Luke.
 It shows that the politeness of Acts 17:19-20 was not true intellectual inquiry, but a current cultural fad.
-They just enjoyed hearing and debating.
+They just enjoyed hearing and debating new ideas.
 They were trying to relive Athens' past glory.
 The tragedy is they could not differentiate between human wisdom and divine revelation (and so it is today in our universities)!

 ÷ACTS 17:22-31